metasfresh/metasfresh-documentation/_webui_collection/EN/Send_email_from_system.md

 ---
-title: How do I send an email from the system?
+title: How do I send an email from metasfresh?
 layout: default
 tags:
   - Usage